joelmarodrigues/cycle-counters-analysis/README.md

 # Cycling Traffic - Dublin Council Counters

 This project is the result of an academic assignment where I applied **Exploratory Data Analysis (EDA)** to understand cycling traffic patterns in Dublin.
-The dataset comes from sensors managed by Dublin City Council, which record the number of cyclists passing by every hour.
+The dataset comes from sensors managed by [Dublin City Council](https://data.gov.ie/dataset/dublin-city-centre-cycle-counts), which record the number of cyclists passing by every hour.

 ![Counters Location](outputs/counters_loc.jpg)

-This work was part of the **Data Exploration & Preparation** module (Semester 7) of my degree at **CCT College Dublin**.

 ## Objectives